-Advancing higher order thinking and integrative learning, the connective nature of the digital portfolio helps students construct purposeful identities as learners.
+Advancing higher-order thinking and integrative learning, the connective nature of the digital portfolio helps students construct purposeful identities as learners.

 bulb Digital Portfolios effectively and naturally incorporates into coursework the employability skills necessary to survive in today’s world

-bulb Digital Portfolios helps students make meaningful connections across curricular, co-curricular and experiential learning activities.
+bulb Digital Portfolios helps students make meaningful connections across curricular, co-curricular, and experiential learning activities.

-A longitudinal view of a learner’s work paints a picture of growth, progress and continuity over time.
+A longitudinal view of a learner’s work paints a picture of growth, progress, and continuity over time.
 The learner can collect, select and compile a record of work.

-The use of digital portfolios results in higher test scores, higher passing rates, higher retention across secondary and university graduation rates.
+The use of digital portfolios results in higher test scores, higher passing rates, and higher retention across secondary and university graduation rates.

-Building a portfolio encourages students to reflect and craft a compelling narrative based on their values, beliefs and experiences.
+Building a portfolio encourages students to reflect and craft a compelling narrative based on their values, beliefs, and experiences.